 Does the school have a good reputation?
 Is teacher turnover low?
 Tap your friends and social network for contacts in the community and staff.
 Ask to speak to the union head if they have a union.
 Don’t neglect to Google the school and see what is in the news.

 Physical building and space

 Is the space attractive?
-Feel sterile or warm and friendly?
+Does it feel sterile or warm and friendly?
 Notice whether there are attractive bulletin board displays in the halls.
 Take time to note the flyers and learn about the life of the school.

 How far is the commute?
-How is the salary?
+What is the salary?
 Is the position stable?
 What benefits does the position provide?
 Is there room to grow?
-There are so many variables a person has when deciding when it’s the right school and right time for making a change.
-You can certainly do the old fashioned pro and con list but ultimately, trust your gut feeling.
+There are so many variables a person has when deciding when it’s the right school and the right time for making a change.
+You can certainly do the old-fashioned pro and con list but ultimately, trust your gut feeling.